Below you can read about the most common knee injuries other than meniscal tears, which are covered in a separate section.

 Treatment of cartilage lesions

-Cartilage lesion in younger people (here is meant below 40 years) is typically treated by microfracture (Steadmann).
+Cartilage lesion in younger people (here is meant below 40 years) is typically treated by microfracture or microdrilling (Steadmann).

 This is a treatment based on arthroscopic cleaning of the lesion and then small holes in the bone is applied to the button of the lesion directly into the bone.
 This causes some of the bone marrow and blood to float into the defect and fill it.
 Over time this will mature into some cartilage looking scar tissue.
 When such a treatment is done, the knee must not be loaded for 8 weeks, since the area has to mature in order to stand the forces.
 It normally takes one year before the repair tissue is 100 % healed.
 Unfortunately does about ⅓ not heal and in those cases a lot of advanced methods exist.